Azart Price Down 9.4% Over Last 7 Days (AZART)

-Azart (CURRENCY:AZART) traded 4.9% lower against the dollar during the 1-day period ending at 11:00 AM E.T. on December 29th.
-Azart has a market cap of $273.00 and $1.00 worth of Azart was traded on exchanges in the last 24 hours.
-Over the last seven days, Azart has traded down 9.4% against the dollar.
-One Azart coin can now be purchased for $0.0001 or 0.00000001 BTC on popular exchanges including Stocks.Exchange and CryptoBridge.
+Azart (CURRENCY:AZART) traded down 4.9% against the dollar during the 1 day period ending at 0:00 AM ET on January 1st.
+Azart has a total market capitalization of $273.00 and approximately $1.00 worth of Azart was traded on exchanges in the last 24 hours.
+One Azart coin can now be purchased for about $0.0001 or 0.00000001 BTC on cryptocurrency exchanges including Stocks.Exchange and CryptoBridge.
+In the last seven days, Azart has traded 9.4% lower against the dollar.

 - ArcticCoin (ARC) traded 12.8% lower against the dollar and now trades at $0.0422 or 0.00000513 BTC.